Type Six: The Loyalist

 Energy: Restless, alert, coiled.
 There’s often a sense of being “on guard” internally, even when they appear calm on the outside.
 Some Sixes fidget or pace, while others tense up physically.

 Communication Style: Questioning, analytical, loyal.
 Sixes often use qualifiers like “I don’t know if this is right, but…” or “What do you think?”
 They may play devil’s advocate or ask detailed follow-ups to feel more secure in the conversation.
+They can also come across as “wishy washy” because of all the angles they are assessing at any given moment.

 12. Therapy Perspectives